 The following documents are required to complete the application process:

-- Three (3) letters of recommendation from faculty member (including the Program Director)
+- Four (4) letters of recommendation from faculty members (including the Program Director).

 - Personal statement